BlakeWills/SqlQueryStress/README.md

 There is also the concept of "Linked Parameters" for situations where a parameter value is dependant on the value of another parameter, such as the end date in a date range.

 As an example, to configure a date range first configure the start date parameter by setting the parameter type to "Random Date Range", then specify a minimum date, maximum date and maximum interval between the dates in the range.
-The end date can then be configured by setting the paramater type to "Random Date Range" and setting the Linked Parameter to `@StartDate`.
+The end date can then be configured by setting the paramater type to "Random Date Range" and setting the Linked Parameter to `@@StartDate`.

 ## Screenshots